IepIweidieng/TJAPlayer3/tja.md

 The possible conditions includes `<condition>`, `lc:<read-value>`, `lcf:<read-value>`, `lt`, `ltf`, & (none).
 Conditions other than `<condition>` are explained above.

-`<condition>` specifies the condition value for determining the "branch"/path can be one of the following:
+`<condition>` specifies the formula for calculating the condition value for determining the "branch"/path and can be one of the following:

 * `p` &mdash; percentage (%) of *<ruby>精<rt>sei</rt>度<rt>do</rt></ruby>* "**p**recision/**p**erfect rate"/accuracy of all missable notes.
   * *Proposal* (IID): The value is limited between 0(%) and 100(%).